Jacxk/FreshRSS-DiscordNotifications/README.md

 **To get the Webhook URL go to your discord server and on the channel you want the webhook click `Edit Channel`, then go to `Integrations` and on `Webhooks` create a new one and copy the URL*

 ## Features:
-* Send a notification when a new entry is added
+* Send a Discord message when a new entry is added to the feed.
-* Easy configuration
+* Easy configuration.
-* Custom webhook data - TODO
+* Update notifier (available inside extension config).
-* Preview of message on discord - TODO
+* Custom webhook JSON data. - TODO
-* Update checker - TODO
+* Preview of message to be sent to Discord. - TODO
-* Notification per feed - TODO
+* Feed specific Discord webhook.

 ## Showcase
 ![Config Preview](docs/config-preview.png)